Ha-Duong-88/Election_Analysis/README.md

 # Election_Analysis
 Module 3 - Python 3.7.6 and VSC

-# Overview of Election Audit: Explain the purpose of this election audit analysis.
+# Overview of Election Audit

 This project is to conduct a congressional election audit for the Colorado Board of Elections.
 The objective to analyze the election data and determine the following information for the election:
   1) Total number of votes cast